jupyter-widgets/tutorial/README.md

 We **strongly recommend** using the Anaconda Python distribution.
 You can install either the full [anaconda distribution](https://www.continuum.io/downloads) (very extensive, but large) or [miniconda](https://conda.io/miniconda.html) (much smaller, only essential packages).

+Almost all of the examples will work in either the regular Jupyter notebook or in JupyterLab; a couple of esoteric corner cases may not work in JupyterLab.
+The instructions below explain the additional installation steps needed for JupyerLab.

+*If you are familiar with Jupyter notebooks but have never used JupyterLab, you should either spend some time practicing with JupyterLab before this tutorial or use a plain notebook.*

 There are download instructions below for installation using pip, which should work with any Python distribution.

 ## anaconda/miniconda installation instructions